-2017 marks New Buildings Institute’s 20th year working to improve the energy performance of commercial buildings and we are celebrating!.
-Over the last two decades we have seen transformational change in the building industry and, we as NBI staff are proud to have been a resource and driver every step of the way.
+2017 marked New Buildings Institute’s 20th year working to improve the energy performance of commercial buildings and we are celebrating!
+Over the last two decades we have seen transformational change in the building industry and, we as NBI staff, are proud to have been a resource and driver every step of the way.

-This year NBI staff will be tapping our partners in the energy efficiency market to help us tell the story of the impact NBI has made on the work they do.
-Stay tuned to this space as we have these conversations over the course of the year culminating with an in-person celebration at the upcoming 2018 Getting to Zero National Forum.
+NBI partners in the energy efficiency market help us tell the story of the impact NBI has made on the work they do.

 NBI 20th Anniversary: The Arc of Innovation

-NBI CEO Ralph DiNola reflects on NBI’s legacy and a vision is for the future.
+NBI CEO Ralph DiNola reflects on NBI’s legacy and a vision for the future.
 Read blog

 Ryan Colker writes about the way NBI has influenced the use of performance metrics and outcome based codes in this blog.
 Read blog